RobotCherries/Getting-Started-with-React/README.md

 #### Getting Started
 - [x] Introduction
-- [ ] Setting Up the Dev Environment
+- [x] Setting Up the Dev Environment on MacOS
-- [ ] Getting Something on a Page
+- [x] Getting Something on a Page
-- [ ] Creating Your First Component
+- [x] Creating Your First Component
 #### Working with React
 - [ ] Making an Input Component
 - [ ] Managing State of a Component